evolving-plants/experiments/README.md

   - [✓] Add backgrounds
   - [✓] Drop the seeds to a point just above the ground
   - [✓] Adjust the seedpod sizes
+  - [✓] Make the seedpod appear when the seedpod opens, as the flower grows

   - [ ] streamline the organisation
   - [ ] can we make a clock function that keeps increasing time and is used to set the flow?